r-mccarty/tremor-dashboard/memory-bank/activeContext.md

   - Integrated the hero section above the "Current billing cycle" section

 ## Next Steps
+- Enhance the landing page with actual product screenshots or mockups
+- Add authentication flow between the landing page and the dashboard
+- Consider adding additional content sections to the landing page (testimonials, pricing, etc.)
 - Explore the dashboard components in more detail
 - Understand the data flow and state management
 - Document specific UI patterns and component usage